wbirkmaier/p3/README.md

 <http://p3.awkupi.me>

 ### Description:
-This project is intenedt to give me hands-on experience with building a laravel site.
+This project is intended to give me hands-on experience with building a laravel site.
 I will understand and learn how to:
 + Create a new laraval-based application.
 + Download, install and use Composer distributed packages.
 + Basics of routing.